-Your Division Dean and/or the Disciplinary Officer will then work with you to determine the next steps in response to the situation.
+Your Division Dean and/or the Vice President of Student Services will then work with you to determine the next steps in response to the situation.

-It is important to note that a student cannot be temporarily excluded from attending a class for more than two sessions without further formal College disciplinary action.
+It is important to note that a student cannot be prohibited from attending a class for more than two sessions without further formal College disciplinary action.
 In all cases involving potential College disciplinary action, students must be afforded procedural due process.
 The essential elements of due process are: notice, the opportunity to be heard, and the right to defend oneself in the context of a hearing.
-If you have questions about the Student Conduct Code and disciplinary process, contact the Office of the Vice President, Student Services at (650) 574-6118.